Oliver & Company: Casting and recording

 Billy Joel (pictured in 2023) was one of the first actors to be cast in the film, being cast as Dodger in the film.

 An open audition was held to find actors that suited the characters' personalities and designs.
-According to Disney's former senior vice president for feature animation Peter Schneider, it was easy to cast pop music artists because they had children on their own.
+According to Disney's former senior vice president for feature animation Peter Schneider, it was easy to cast pop music artists because they had children of their own.
 Scribner and the executives wanted voices that believably represented a wide range of New Yorkers.
 Under the supervision of Scribner, a lot of recording sessions were recorded while the film went through several rewrites, causing the voice cast to re-record scenes they already done.
 The cast recorded for two years, with each recording session lasting nearly two to three hours.
 According to Scribner, the actors enjoyed recording their lines, though some had to be shown early animation tests to know what the characters were doing.

 Billy Joel was one of the first actors in the film to be cast and the fifth person to audition for Dodger.
 Prior to his audition for Dodger, Joel turned down film roles for many years because he was convinced that "cameras would do terrible things for him."
 His former wife Christie Brinkley tried to convince Joel that he should act because he might be a good actor, but Joel felt miserable.
 Joel also received several film scripts, but he was not interested.
 A few years earlier, he was supposed to audition for Sergio Leone for the film Once Upon a Time in America but felt "too scared."

 During the film's production, Scribner was told to pick someone who is "New York street-smart" with a "savoir-faire attitude".
 Joel was recommended by a music director, but Scribner initially had mixed thoughts, questioning whether he could act.
 Because Joel was residing in New York City at the time, Scribner had to choose whether he was right for the part before auditioning him.
 Joel auditioned for the role by telephone after being given dialogue, with Scribner as Oliver and Joel as Dodger.
 When Joel was hired, he was reluctant to perform an animated voice, but Joel wanted his daughter Alexa to relate to something she could see.
 Joel also loved the "old Disney movies" and Oliver Twist, stating that his grandfather read all of Charles Dickens' novels.